ResearchIT/RIT-Presentations/reproducibility/reproducibility.md

 ---

-# Tools and resources available to help
+# Tools and resources to help
 ### Package Management with [Spack]

 A variety of tools are available to help make software installation and management easier, with different focuses (ease of use, compatibility, reproducibility, etc.)

 * [Spack] is the best option we've found for scientific reproducibility and ease of use
-* Research IT has contributed several hundred packages so far
+* Research IT has contributed several hundred packaghttp://languagelog.ldc.upenn.edu/nll/?p=21956es so far
 * We're currently installing a new software tree for the University based on Spack
 * You can also use [Spack] in your home directory as an easy way to install packages

 ---
-# Tools and resources available to help
+# Tools and resources to help
 ### Package Management with [Spack]

-[Spack] creates a package spec & hash via a dependency graph for each package based on its dependencies and configuration options.
+[Spack] creates a package spec & hash via a dependenhttp://languagelog.ldc.upenn.edu/nll/?p=21956cy graph for each package based on its dependencies and configuration options.
 You can use the spec to verify installations on another system, or to share with colleagues attempting to reproduce your research.